Blogs for IELTS

 - You will be free of time and place constraints.
 Your learning can be scheduled at a time that is convenient to you.
 You also get the freedom to prepare at your own pace.

-- Students who are used to working on their own initiative will benefit from an IELTS blog as they can plan out their training themselves.
+- Students who are used to work on their own initiative will benefit from a blog as they can plan out their training themselves.
 They can set their goals and go about achieving them in their own style.
 They also receive the benefit of having an experienced person's guidance.

-- IELTS blogs are a newer, more interactive way of teaching.
+- Test blogs are newer, more interactive way of teaching.
 Greater participation is seen from both - students and teachers.
 Even those students who shy of participating in actual classroom discussions are able to interact more freely through these blogs as they have the comforting advantage of virtual anonymity.

-- The most important advantage to using an IELTS blog for preparation is that the cost of preparing for the exam is greatly reduced, being virtually free in some cases.
+- The most important advantage of using a blog for preparation is that the cost of preparing for the exam is greatly reduced, being virtually free in some cases.

 - Those students taking regular training elsewhere can supplement their knowledge by consulting these blogs.